UI automation carries the load

 Read-only access.
 Full gap report with per-layer scores and coverage %.
 Valuable on its own, even if we stop here.

-Outcome-priced: you pay for layers brought to green, verified by mutation scores and your own CI, delivered as draft pull requests your team reviews.
+You pay for layers brought to green, verified by mutation scores and your own CI, delivered as draft pull requests your team reviews.

 Pull-request checks, pyramid budget, contract watchdog, weekly health digests.
 Cancel anytime; every test stays in your repo.